shaefelinger/codepedia/src/JS4web/dom manipulation.md

 **Modifying an Element's Style Attribute**

-The `.style` property of a DOM element provides access to the inline style of that HTML tag..
-Perfect for setting one style at a time, but it's not great for controlling multiple styles.
+ `.style` provides access to the inline style of that HTML tag.

+- Good for setting one style at a time, but not great for controlling multiple styles.

-Unlike CSS, the DOM style property does not implement a hyphen such as `background-color`, but rather camel case notation `backgroundColor`.
-Check out this [MDN reference page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference)
+- does not implement a hyphen such as `background-color`, but rather camel case notation `backgroundColor`.
+[MDN reference page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference)

 ```js
 let blueElement = document.querySelector('.blue');